jsmircic/typescript-fsa-immer/readme.md

 ### Introduction

 Built on top of excellent [typescript-fsa](https://github.com/aikoven/typescript-fsa), fantastic [immer](https://github.com/mweststrate/immer), and inspired by the [typescript-fsa-reducers](https://github.com/dphilipson/typescript-fsa-reducers) library.
-With a goal to provide a fluent syntax for defining redux reducers with a "in the box" immutabilty provided by the immer "produce" function.
+With a goal to provide a fluent syntax for defining redux reducers with an "in the box" immutability provided by the immer "produce" function.

-The classic aproach to write a reducer with immer for immutability would look something like this:
+The classic approach to write a reducer with immer for immutability would look something like this:

 ```typescript
 import {produce} from 'immer'